lm-pub-quiz/lm-pub-quiz/README.md

 - format the code according to our formatting guidelines using `hatch run lint:fmt`,
 - check type- and style-consistency using `hatch run lint:all`, and
 - finally create a pull request describing the changes you propose.

+For work on the documentation, use `hatch run serve-docs` to run a local documentation server.